-At June 30, 2020 and 2019, the carrying amounts of cash deposits were \$1,832,760 and \$939,036, respectively, which were fully insured and/or collateralized with securities held by the pledging financial institutions in the LVMWD's name as discussed below.
+At June 30, 2021 and 2020, the carrying amounts of cash deposits were \$404,635 and \$1,832,760, respectively, which were fully insured and/or collateralized with securities held by the pledging financial institutions in the LVMWD's name as discussed below.

 The California Government Code requires California banks and savings and loan associations to secure the LVMWD's cash deposits by pledging securities as collateral.
 This Code states that collateral pledged in this manner shall have the effect of perfecting a security interest in such collateral superior to those of a general creditor.
-Thus, collateral for cash deposits are considered to be held in the LVMWD's name.
+Thus, collateral for cash deposits is considered to be held in the LVMWD's name.